-Our efforts are unique in that we rely on UN studies* that report that behavior changes take place at an earlier age.
-We equip women with mechanisms to empower themselves against the negative impacts of extreme deprivation, abuse, and other adversities in these formative years.
+Our efforts are unique because we rely on UN studies* that report that behavior changes occur at an earlier age.
+We equip women and men with mechanisms to empower themselves against the negative impacts of extreme deprivation, abuse, and other adversities in these formative years.
 In this way, we believe that we adopt a proactive strategy rather than a reactive one.
 We believe impacting women during adolescence to become stronger, more stable, confident, and independent will impact Egypt’s future generations.
 We invest in educating boys within the same age groups and parents to support those young women.

 We dream of young Egyptian women believing in themselves and fully realizing their potential as strong, confident, and independent agents of change.
 Young women who capture their empowerment with access to a safe venue lend themselves to improved self-confidence and strengthened character.

 To capture their empowerment with access to a safe venue that lends itself to improved self-confidence and strengthened character.
 Our program is not restricted to a certain geographical area or learning center.
 Heya Masr forges partnerships with other NGOs, centers, and educational institutions, coordinating timely and common objectives to target a larger population of young women that will positively impact Egypt’s future generations.